 |Performance:||3.4L, 210 BHP, Triple SU Carbs|

 |Brakes:||Four-wheel disc brakes|

 *This car is for sale as a Classic Showcase restoration, equal to our Show/Driver level restoration levels.
 Please see our restoration page for further information.
-This highly original XK-150 S is a matching-numbers car with limited ownership that is an excellent candidate for a restoration.
+This highly original XK-150 S is a solid core car with limited ownership that is an excellent candidate for a restoration.

 Included in the restoration process of the Roadster, it will be stripped to bare metal, placed on a rotisserie, metal finished, leaded, all body parts fitted to the car and chrome, prepared for primer, sealer, paint, base, clear, color sanded and buffed to a fabulous finish in the purchaser's desired color combination.
 All systems will be gone through and restored: the fuel, electrical, cooling, and hydraulic system.
 All components will be rebuilt back to factory specifications, including the engine, transmission, rear end and suspension.
 The chrome will be re-plated as needed.
 The car will receive a complete new custom tailored and fit interior in the correct materials by our upholsterers.
 An mp4 video of the restoration process will accompany the vehicle.
 Upon completion of the restoration this Jaguar will be a great example to drive, show, and enjoy!